GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 ![Delete Reaction by ID](Assets/delete_reaction_by_id.png)

 ## Credits
-I forgot to mention in the last part that if you try to delete a reaction that does not exist the thought's reactions array stays the same but if you try to delete a thought that doesn't exist it throws an error, same for users.
-Received assistance from instructor Robbert Wijtman insteructor in the *#02-ask-the-class* Slack channel.
-Also receievd assistance from AskBCS assistants Joem, Zack, and Shaun.
+Received assistance from instructor Robbert Wijtman in the *#02-ask-the-class* Slack channel.
+Also received assistance from AskBCS assistants Joem, Zack, and Shaun.
 The following web resources helped me write the code for this project:

 1. [YouTube: MONGOOSE - Setting up Mongoose with Express and creating a Model](https://youtu.be/_ST946yIFSw?si=Lx0DSM51Bi52-NB-)
 2. [YouTube: MONGOOSE: Creation and Fetching Data](https://youtu.be/E1w9kthC4YQ?si=UzMJ1r5x3R3ufF2p)